App - Apple & Android (10)

 We live stream most of our Live Classes using Zoom since so many are now familiar with it.
 Here are the easy steps to join our live classes.

-- Go to our Live Classes page to get the password for the event you’d like to join – This page can be accessed from the homepage by clicking the Live Classes tab or through the Live Classes Menu in the app.
+- Go to our Live Classes page to see our scheduled Live events – This page can be accessed from the homepage by clicking the Live Classes tab or through the Live Classes Menu in the app.
 Images below.